goldnarms/IconWiki/Development-Environment-Setup.md

 The test scripts can be run using a terminal, but I recommend setting up separate run configurations in WebStorm.
 To do so, simply click Run -> Edit Configurations, then input the path to Testacular in the "Path to Node App JS File", and "start {path to config file}" as the Application Parameter.
 Here is an example of what it should look like:

 ![WebStorm Test Configuration](http://i.imgur.com/jAuTZ.png)

+## Database
+MongoDB should be installed locally.
+Installation instructions can be found [here](http://docs.mongodb.org/manual/installation/).